Start adding items to your reading lists:or

-There is perhaps no other business as negatively impacted by COVID-19 as the cinema industry - theaters were shut down, blockbusters movies were rescheduled and movie production ground to a halt.
+Cinema has been one of the worst affected industries through COVID-19—theaters were shut down, blockbusters movies were rescheduled and movie production ground to a halt.

 Total US cinema revenues plummeted to US$3.5bn in 2020 from US$11.4bn in 2019, but is projected to rebound to US$9.1B in 2024, representing a -2.4% five-year CAGR.
 Film production levels, which were at an all-time high in 2019, tumbled in 2020 with the effects expected to take many years to work through the system.

 When we look back at 2020, we will realize that this pandemic has changed the industry forever, as evidenced by the first ever “mutual agreement” to shorten theatrical windows, initial experimentation with in-home premium video-on-demand and increased usage of owned and operated subscription video-on-demand platforms to launch movies that were otherwise supposed to head to theaters.
 What the future looks like for the cinema business is more opaque than it’s ever been in recent history.

 Subscription VOD revenue of US$13.5bn in 2019 will grow at a 12.7% CAGR to reach US$24.5bn by 2024, due to a surge in new, well-funded streaming offerings coming online combined with an increase in consumer demand as a result of COVID-19.
 Advertising video-on-demand is also becoming increasingly important as providers offer cheaper and free, ad-supported tiers that target a currently underserved market.